 Born in Auckland and raised in Te Aroha, Keith attended Te Aroha Primary School and Te Aroha College.
 He gained his accounting qualification at the Waikato Institute of Technology (WINTEC).

 Married to Rita, a Te Aroha girl, they have three adult sons and eight grandchildren.
 A member of the College Old Boys Rugby Club, Keith has an interest in most sports, especially rugby, rugby league and cricket.
 He’s also not averse to watching the odd horse race!
-Keith also enjoys reading, gardening and watching his grandchildren’s sporting endeavours.
+Keith also enjoys reading, gardening a bit of tramping, and watching his grandchildren’s sporting endeavours.